George S. Patton: As viewed by Axis leaders

 Patton had developed tank warfare into an art, and understood how to handle tanks brilliantly in the field.
 I feel compelled, therefore, to compare him with Generalfeldmarschall Rommel, who likewise had mastered the art of tank warfare.
 Both of them had a kind of second sight in regard to this type of warfare.

-Referring to the escape of the Afrika Korps after the Battle of El Alamein, Fritz Bayerlein opined that "I do not think that General Patton would let us get away so easily."
-In an interview conducted for Stars and Stripes just after his capture, Field Marshal Gerd von Rundstedt stated simply of Patton, "He is your best."
+Fritz Bayerlein said, "I do not think that General Patton would let us get away so easily," referring to the escape of the Afrika Korps after the Battle of El Alamein.
+Field Marshal Gerd von Rundstedt told Stars and Stripes after his capture, "He is your best."